What you need to know about Investing in Property using an SMSF Loan

 b.
 Liquidity.
 Here we are referring to the availability of liquid assets like cash to meet unexpected liabilities of the fund.
 Borrowing to meet part of the purchase price allows the fund to carry extra liquid assets for this purpose.
 Consideration of the right level of liquidity to carry in your fund should be a discussion with your financial adviser.

 c.
 Risk Profile.
-As discussed, borrowing increases financial leveragewhich increases risk, which, in some circumstances, can increase your long-term return (remember above where we said “The greater the risk the greater the return”) BUT borrowing doesn’t make a bad investment good, and it can make good investment bad.
-Borrowing creates debt servicing commitment for your SMSF, which in certain adverse circumstances may exceed your SMSF’s income.
+As discussed, borrowing increases financial leverage, which increases risk, which, in some circumstances, can increase your long-term return (remember above where we said “The greater the risk the greater the return”).
+BUT borrowing doesn’t make a bad investment good, and it can make good investment bad.
+Borrowing creates a debt servicing commitment for your SMSF, which in certain adverse circumstances may exceed your SMSF’s income.
 This could force your SMSF to sell its property investment before planned at a potential loss.

 This is why a full assessment of your SMSF’s capability to manage an SMSF loan is important to do with the assistance of your mortgage broker, the lender and your financial adviser.